Srimathveeravalli Research Group

 Funding

-The Srimathveeravalli Research Lab is supported by the National Institutes of Health under award number R01CA236615 and R01DK129990, the Dept. of Defense CDMRP awards CA170630 and CA190888, the Institute for Applied Life Sciences, M2M Midigrant and the Dept. of Mechanical and Industrial Engineering.
+The Srimathveeravalli Research Lab is supported by the National Institutes of Health under award number R01CA236615 and R01DK129990, the Dept. of Defense CDMRP awards CA170630 and CA190888, the National Science Foundation CBET CAREER award 2338949, and the Institute for Applied Life Sciences, M2M Midigrant and the Dept. of Mechanical and Industrial Engineering.

 Contact